Quantum algorithms for optimal effective theory of many-body systems: Variational search of the effective Hamiltonian

 The results are shown in Fig.~\ref{fig:3}.
 In both simulations and experiments, we see that when $\lambda$ and $\kappa$ are close to the exact values, the average fidelity $F_{ave}$ becomes higher.
-Although with circuit noise, measurement error and shot noise (shots = 8192), the fidelity obtained from experiments is generally lower than that from simulations, in both cases the fidelity reaches the maximum at the correct value of the coefficients $\lambda=1$ and $\kappa=0.05$.
+Owing to circuit noise, measurement error and shot noise (shots = 8192), the resolution of the coefficients to be determined with experimental results is about 0.01$\sim$0.02 and the fidelity obtained from experiments is generally lower than that from simulations.
+Nevertheless, in both cases, the fidelity reaches the maximum at the correct value of the coefficients $\lambda=1$ and $\kappa=0.05$.

-Note that the state in Eq.~\ref{eq:trial_state} can also be realized with the Trotter-Suzuki decomposition~\cite{bib:54} at the cost of deeper quantum circuits.
+Note that the state in Eq.~\ref{eq:trial_state} can also be realized with the Trotter-Suzuki decomposition~\cite{bib:22} at the cost of deeper quantum circuits.
 According to the method, the time evolution operator $U(t)$ becomes

 where $H_{test}=H-H_{eff}$ is expressed as $H_{test}=\sum_{j} H_j$ and $t$ denotes the total time of evolution.
 Each term $e^{-i H_j \tau}$ represents the evolution driven by $H_j$ for a short time $\tau$, which can be realized with quantum gates.
-Usually, $\tau=t/n$, and when $n$ is larger, the approximation is better.
+Usually, $\tau=t/n_t$, and when $n_t$ is larger, the approximation is better.
 In our simulations we fix $\tau=2\pi/1000$.

 Fig.~\ref{fig:6} shows the evolution of the average fidelity of the quantum states obtained from the Trotter and the variational method simulated classically.
 We see that the two methods show very similar performance since the two curves nearly overlap as $t$ changes.
 However, the trotter method uses much deeper circuits, e.g., with over $10^3$ more gates than those required in the variational method at $t=6\pi$.
 Therefore, our method is more suitable for NISQ devices.